 Camping solo?
 Read on....

-- If you plan to climb any mountains or go out on the water canoeing tell someone where you are going and when you plan to be back on site.
+- If you plan to go adventuring, i.e. scaling mountains or go out on the water please tell someone where you are going and roughly when you plan to be back on site.

 - It is often a good idea to have two chairs sitting outside instead of one, then you are not advertising your 'soloness'.
 Then your 'other half' could be dozing inside while you sit outside happily reading your book.
 You can put your feet up on the second chair then.